PX4/PX4-Autopilot/nuttx/configs/shenzhou/README.txt

     CONFIG_STM32_ADC1
     CONFIG_STM32_ADC2

+  Timer and I2C devices may need to the following to force power to be applied unconditionally at power up.
+(Otherwise, the device is powered when it is initialized).

+    CONFIG_STM32_FORCEPOWER

   Timer devices may be used for different purposes.
 One special purpose is to generate modulated outputs for such things as motor control.
 If CONFIG_STM32_TIMn is defined (as above) then the following may also be defined to indicate that